juanedflores/Prototyping-Methods-Lab-Website/Arduino/dice_roller/dice_roller.md

 <iframe style="background: black; margin-top:25px; padding-bottom:25px;" src="https://www.youtube-nocookie.com/embed/Q2bSSRIU0WQ?autoplay=0&amp;showinfo=0&amp;rel=0&amp;modestbranding=1&amp;playsinline=1" width="1920" height="1080" allowfullscreen uk-responsive uk-video="automute: true; autoplay: false"></iframe>

-One of the popular analog electronics projects is to make an electric LED dice roller using **Integrated Circuits** (ICs) like a **555 timer** to "roll the dice", and a **counter** to count through a range of numbers.
+A popular analog electronics challenge is to make an electronic LED dice roller using **Integrated Circuits** (ICs) like a **555 timer** and a **CD4017 counter** to "roll the dice" by counting quickly through a range of numbers.
 Both of these together act somewhat like a `random()` function.
+The timer acts as an oscillator that cycles through each number possibility so fast that it is impossible to know what it will land on.

 Seen for some as a rite of passage for electronics tinkerers, we can create a simple version of a dice roller with the Arduino using what we already know.

 So far we know how to:

 - Hook up any number of LED outputs (We have a max number of 22 I/O pins).
 A dice has 6 possibilities.
-So we can use 6 LED digital outputs using `digitalWrite()`.
+So we can use 6 LED digital outputs using `digitalWrite()` to represent each possibility.
 - Hooking up and reading from a button input using `digitalRead()`.
-- Using the random() function to get a random number between 1 and 6.
+- Using the `random()` function to get a random number to select from 6 possible outcomes.

 ## Wiring the LEDs